Former Grand Trunk Railway (Canadian National Railways) Station

 Description of Historic Place

-The Former Grand Trunk Railway (now Canadian National Railways) Station at Ernestown is a one-storey, stone railway station, built in 1855-56.
-It is located in a rural setting, near the town of Odessa on the northern shore of Lake Ontario.
+The Former Grand Trunk Railway Station (now Canadian National Railways) at Port Hope is a one-storey, stone railway station, built in 1856.
+It is located in the town of Port Hope.
 The formal recognition is confined to the railway station building itself.

-The Ernestown railway station is one of nine surviving mid-19th-century GTR stations in Ontario, and retains the most early fabric and detailing.
-It is an example of the Type C station built by the GTR in smaller communities and rural townships.
+The Port Hope railway station is one of nine surviving, mid-19th-century, GTR stations in Ontario.
+It is a good example of a first class, Type B, GTR station.
 Its Italianate style and stone construction are characteristic of first-generation GTR stations.

-Sources: Heritage Character Statement, Former Grand Trunk Railway Station (now Canadian National Railways), Ernestown, Ontario, October 1992; Anne M. de Fort-Menares, Railway Station Report 089, Former Grand Trunk Railway Station (now Canadian National Railways), Ernestown, Ontario.
+Sources: Heritage Character Statement, Former Grand Trunk Railway Station (now Canadian National Railways), Port Hope, Ontario, October 1992; Anne M. de Fort-Menares, Railway Station Report 092, Former Grand Trunk Railway Station (now Canadian National Railways), Port Hope, Ontario.